LayanJethwa/advent-of-code/README.md

 # advent-of-code
-Not simple at all or easy to understand solutions for Advent of Code.
+Solutions for Advent of Code
-This is the worst coding I have ever done.

-EXCEL IS TURING COMPLETE